Top Infrastructure Placement Agents

 Welcome to Infrastructure Investor’s latest ranking of the top infrastructure placement agents.

-For this year’s list, we only looked at fresh capital and commitments secured between 1 June 2023 and 31 May 2024, and you can see the full list below.
+For our latest list, we only looked at fresh capital and commitments secured between 1 June 2023 and 31 May 2024, and you can see the full list below.

 And to accompany the unveiling of this year’s ranking, four firms also kindly agreed to share their views on past performance, as well as on the year ahead.